pjt3232/E-Commerce/README.md

 To interact with the application's API endpoints, you can use tools like Insomnia.
 Here's how you can use CRUD API calls to edit and add data to the database.

-1. Use a tool like Insomnia to seend HTTP requests to the API endpoints.
+1. Use a tool like Insomnia to send HTTP requests to the API endpoints.
 Set the base URL for your requests as `https://localhost:3001/api`.
 2. Send a GET request to `http://localhost:3001/api/categories` to retreive all categories.
 3. Send a POST request to `http://localhost:3001/api/categories` with the required request body to create a new category.
 4. Use the appropriate HTTP methods (GET, POST, PUT, DELETE) along with the corresponding endpoints to perform CRUD operations on categories, products, and tags.
 For PUT and DELETE requests you need a specified ID in the API call, but when used with GET requests it will allow you to view a single ID.